ckkelvinchan/RealBasicVSR/README.md

 **Acknowedgement**: Our work is built upon [MMEditing](https://github.com/open-mmlab/mmediting).
 The code will also appear in MMEditing soon.
 Please follow and star this repository and MMEditing!

+**Please feel free to ask any questions.
+I am currently busy working on some other stuff but will try my best to reply.
+Plese star also the repository of [BasicVSR++](https://github.com/ckkelvinchan/BasicVSR_PlusPlus), which is also accepted to CVPR 2022!**

 ## News
+- 3 Mar 2022: Our paper has been accepted to CVPR 2022
 - 4 Jan 2022: Training code released
 - 2 Dec 2021: Colab demo released <a href="https://colab.research.google.com/drive/1JzWRUR34hpKvtCHm84IGx6nv35LCv20J?usp=sharing"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="google colab logo"></a>
 - 29 Nov 2021: Test code released